MatthewBelzer/Data-Analysis-Storage/README.md

 # GenericDataAnalysis

-This is just a place for me to back up Useful Data Analysis Functions and Tools that I have developed
+This is just a place for me to back up useful data analysis code that I have written.